 precision drill work, and dramatic effect.

-use competition as the venue to build the values of teamwork, leadership
+use competition as the venue to build the values of teamwork,

-philosophies of the Band Director.
+with the educational philosophies of the Band Director.

 We offer a full range of skill groups, from beginning novice classifications